BrentSeidel/Ada-Lisp/README.md

 ### Roadmap
 The following updates to the language are planned.
 They may not be done in the order shown and other items may be added before some of these.
-1. Parsing string to number.
 2. Character data type and conversions (in work).
-3. Some basic string operations.
 4. Improved error handling and general code cleanup (ongoing).

 ## Internals